alxvasilev/stm32/README.md

  and format detection is static, at compile time, which greatly speeds up the parsing of the format string at runtime.
 See the documentation of the stm32++ library for more details.
-- Convenience make targets
-The toolchain can define the following convenience make targets:
+- Convenience make targets - the toolchain can define the following convenience make targets:
     - `make flash` - Build (if necessary) the firmware, flash it to the chip, using ocmd.sh, and reset the chip.
     - `make gdb` - Start gdb and configure it to look at the project's source code dir,